heavyai/heavydb/README.md

 ## macOS

 [scripts/mapd-deps-osx.sh](scripts/mapd-deps-osx.sh) is provided that will automatically install and/or update [Homebrew](http://brew.sh/) and use that to install all dependencies.
-Please make sure macOS is completely update to date and Xcode is installed before running.
+Please make sure macOS is completely up to date and Xcode is installed before running.
 Xcode can be installed from the App Store.

 ### CUDA